pinglamb/math/linear-algebra/diagonal-triangular-forms.md

 An eigenspace is a one-dimensional $\alpha$-invariant subspace resulting from the polynomial $f(x) = x - \lambda$.
 Also, a small note that the eigenspace $E(0)$ is equivalent to the nullspace of the linear map so $\dim E(0) = n(\alpha)$.
+In particular, the $\lambda$-eigenspace might be different from the corresponding generalized eigenspace if the multiplicity of $\lambda$ as a root of the minimal polynomial is greater than $1$.

 We can define the same for matrices, i.e. $Av = \lambda v$ and the correspondence between linear maps and matrices show that $\lambda$ is a eigenvalue of $\alpha$ iff $\lambda$ is a eigenvalue of the matrix of $\alpha$ with respect to any basis.